 If there are upstream changes, the icon will look like this.

 If someone has pushed upstream changes and you have your own local changes you’ll need to merge your changes before they can commit them.
 Merging is very similar to

 git merge and is usually automatic.
 If you and your teammates are reverse engineering the same code there will likely be conflicts, just like if you were editing the same function in source code.
 Regardless of what anyone is working on, merging still works, though it is up to you and your team to coordinate if you’d like to reduce merging conflicts.

 To better coordinate with your teammates, Enterprise comes with built-in chat functionality.
 This persistent, per-binary chat keeps all the relevant conversations about a binary with the binary, so you can pick up the conversation where you left off.
 It is a great way to describe to your teammates what changes you made in a commit.
 You can even send hyperlinks into the current binary to help sync up.

 Integrated Project and User Management

 When working with a team, it becomes even more important to have some organization for the various projects and components of projects your team is working on.
 Binary Ninja Enterprise provides a convenient mechanism for creating projects, adding users, and managing permissions at both the file and project level.

 Binary Ninja Enterprise even supports single sign-on through OAuth 2.0 and OpenID Connect.

-Unlike our Personal and Commercial products, Binary Ninja Enterprise uses a floating license system.
+Unlike our Non-Commercial (Personal) and Commercial products, Binary Ninja Enterprise uses a floating license system.
 Your copy of Binary Ninja Enterprise will come with 3 floating licenses (more can be purchased separately) that can be checked out from the Enterprise Server by any client.
 These licenses are kept for only a few hours by default (and renewed constantly in the background until you quit the client), but you can also manually check out a license for longer (up to 30 days).